Loralee: The Dimestore Novella

 Originally published on April 29, 2012

 Loralee set her drink on the counter, perspiration dripping cold off the sides of the glass.
 She lifted her hair out of the way.
 Henry unclasped the thin gold chain, a little gold star dangling from it.
-She never said but he suspected it was a gift from Malcom.
+She never said, but he suspected it was a gift from Malcolm.
 Her fingers had become all shaking thumbs fumbling it.

 “Just get it off me!”
 She spat the words out, her lips curled shut over the edges of them, locked down.
 A willful silence.
 She had stopped wearing the jade rose.
 He hadn’t asked her about that either.

 He lifted her sweater over her head.
 She unhooked her bra, and he pushed it off her shoulders.
 Her jeans didn’t want to slide over her hips, her skin was damp from hours of sitting in the poorly ventilated conference room.
 The frustration was enough to set her off.
 Henry worked the jeans down to her calves.
 She started to kick out of them.
 She turned around on him, pounding her fists against his chest.
 He let her go at it for a minute, then wrapped his hands around her wrists, held her away from him.
 She kicked at him, at his shins, tried to shake free of him, finally overwhelmed after all the hours of self-control, of everything.

 “Loralee.”
 He said her name through his teeth.

 “Goddamn it!
 Goddamn it!
 Why?
 Why Henry?
 Why!?”
 Yelling at him, she kicked at the trash can under the sink.
 It was heavier than it looked.
 “Son of a bitch!”
 She grabbed her foot, almost laughed at herself, standing there in only her panties, hopping around on one foot and Henry, standing there, fully dressed.
 “I think I just broke my toe, the one next to the pinky.”
 She sat down on the edge of the tub so he could look at it.
 “Well?’
 She was out of breath from her fit.